MichaelZhu168/sipeed-longan-nano-USB-HID-Device-Vender/README.md

     //I used my VC++ program to count it.-----mzhu  3/31/2021 GD32VF103 chip has only full speed USB (12mbits/s), not a high speed USB(480mbits/s)

-2. The USB device VID, PID and HID report descriptor, and the IN Endpoint 1 .bInterval  = 0x01U  is in standard_hid_core.c;
+2. The USB device VID, PID and HID report descriptor, and the "IN" Endpoint 1 .bInterval  = 0x01U  is in standard_hid_core.c;

 3. the system frequency and PLLs setting are in system_gd32vf103.c. it is 96m Hz now.
 I tried 108m Hz, but the USB doesn't work.

-4. Created a new HID report descriptor(vendor provided) on standard_hid_core.c. total 24-8bites;
+4. the HID report descriptor(vendor type) on standard_hid_core.c. total 24-8bites;

 5. On 4/1/2021.
 Successfuly uploaded to LONGAN NANO borad(which has GD32vf103CBT6 chip) without change any code/compiler setting/debug setting.
 	It functions exactly as the GD32vf103 Dev board for the USB purpose.
 The linker is the same GD32VF103xB.lds for GD32vf103CBT6 chip and GD32vf103VBT6 chip;